ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

 1. what is shape of the yield?
 2. variability -> think about hte standard deviation and the coefficient of variation for the built

+march 27: from last meeting, going to ignore the whole data / building yield model for now:
+1. remedy by saying that we have some yield function, with x level of variability. this yield function has some very basic understanding of the general relationship between temperature / rainfall and the yields
+2. for instance, yield function is a inverted triangle. in the good region, the yield function has good variability but in the bad region, the coefficient of variation is much higher

+* Next Steps *
+1. code up yield function class
+2. code up insurance policy class
+3. code up simulator (modify current code)